-While diagnosis, access to ART and viral suppression remain cornerstones of the World Health Organisation's 90-90-90 target* to end the AIDS epidemic, it is also now widely recognised that PLHIV should not merely survive with their condition but thrive with it.
+While diagnosis, access to ART and viral suppression remain cornerstones of the World Health Organisation's 90-90-90 target* to end the AIDS epidemic, it is also now widely recognised that people living with HIV should not merely survive with their condition but thrive with it.

-Today, many of us involved in HIV care are united under a common goal – to help PLHIV achieve a good QoL – also known as the ‘fourth 90'.
+Today, many of us involved in HIV care are united under a common goal – to help people living with HIV achieve a good QoL – also known as the ‘fourth 90'.

 To do this, we need to recognise that good QoL is in the eye of the beholder: no one outcome can fit every individual need of a person living with HIV.